bdproto/bdproto/README.md

 Preliminary studies based on recent versions of BDPROTO have been presented at the following conferences:

-- Elad Eisen, Eitan Grossman, Dmitry Nikolaev and Steven Moran.
-Defining and operationalizing 'borrowability' in phonology.
-5th Usage-Based Linguistics Conference (Tel Aviv, July 5-7 2021).

 - Steven Moran and Eitan Grossman.
-Temporal bias: a new type of bias for typologists to worry about.
-5th Usage-Based Linguistics Conference (Tel Aviv, July 5-7 2021).
+2021.
+Temporal bias: a new type of bias for typologists to worry about. *5th Usage-Based Linguistics Conference* (Tel Aviv, July 5-7 2021).
+Slides [here](https://github.com/bdproto/bdproto/blob/master/UBL%202021%20Temporal%20bias_%20A%20new%20bias%20for%20typologists%20to%20worry%20about-2.pdf).
+- Eitan Grossman.
+2021.
+Universals of phonological segment borrowing?
+Questions, evidence, methods, findings.
+Keynote address at the *43 Jahrestagung der Deutschen Gesellschaft fuer Sprachwissenschaft (DGfS).* (Freiburg, 23-26 February 2021).
+Slides [here](https://github.com/bdproto/bdproto/blob/master/DgFS_2021_Keynote-26.pdf).